cockroachdb/docs/src/current/v23.2/work-with-virtual-clusters.md

 ## Connecting to a cluster

-This section shows how to connect to a virtual cluster or to the system interface using SQL clients or the DB Console.
+This section shows how to connect to a virtual cluster or to the system virtual cluster using SQL clients or the DB Console.

+{% capture pcr_application_cluster_note %}
 {{site.data.alerts.callout_success}}
-When [Physical Cluster Replication]({% link {{ page.version.version }}/physical-cluster-replication-overview.md %}) is enabled, the name of the virtual cluster is automatically set to `application`.
+When [Physical Cluster Replication]({% link {{ page.version.version }}/physical-cluster-replication-overview.md %}) is enabled, the name of the application virtual cluster is automatically set to `application`.
 {{site.data.alerts.end}}
+{% endcapture %}

+{{ pcr_application_cluster_note }}

 ### DB Console

 This section shows how to connect using DB Console when cluster virtualization is enabled.

 {{site.data.alerts.callout_success}}
-If the same SQL user has the `admin` role on the system interface and also has roles in the virtual cluster, that user can switch between them from the top of the DB Console.
+If the same SQL user has the `admin` role on the system virtual cluster and also has roles in the virtual cluster, that user can switch between them from the top of the DB Console.
 {{site.data.alerts.end}}

 #### Connect to a virtual cluster

-By default when you connect using the DB Console, you are logged into the `application` virtual cluster.
+By default when you connect using the DB Console, you are logged into the default virtual cluster.
+When [Physical Cluster Replication]({% link {{ page.version.version }}/physical-cluster-replication-overview.md %}) is enabled, the application virtual cluster is named `application` by default.

+{{site.data.alerts.callout_success}}
  You can optionally add the `GET` URL parameter `optionsl=-ccluster=application` to the DB Console URL so that the intention to connect to the `application` virtual cluster is more clear.
+{{site.data.alerts.end}}

-#### Connect to the system interface
+#### Connect to the system virtual cluster

-To connect to the system interface using the DB Console, add the `GET` URL parameter `optionsl=-ccluster=system` to the DB Console URL.
+To connect to the system virtual cluster using the DB Console, add the `GET` URL parameter `optionsl=-ccluster=system` to the DB Console URL.

 ### SQL clients